phetsims/qa/issue-templates/rc-test-template.md

 [If this test is a spot check or RC Lite please indicate this here and note any platforms that need specific testing.]

-Assigning to @ariel-phet for prioritization.
+Assigning to @kathy-phet and @KatieWoe for prioritization.

 <!---
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////